Promoting Fundamental British Values.

 At Scarcroft, pupils are taught about good and bad choices and to understand reasons behind rules and laws (both in school and the wider community), that they govern and protect us, the responsibilities that this involves and the consequences when the laws are broken.

 Rules are frequently referred to and reinforced, such as in assemblies and when reflecting on behaviour choices.
-At the start of the school year, a class might discuss and set its own rules and why we need these in our classroom.
+At the start of the school year, a class might set its own rules in the form of a class charter and discuss why we need these in our classroom.

 We reinforce the need for rules and laws through our PHSCE curriculum, our RE lessons, during everyday school life, for example in sports lessons and through visitors such as the PCSO, fire service, local councillors and our MP.